-The dates for this year’s summer program are June 24 – August 2, 2019.
+The dates for this year’s summer program are June 29-August 7, 2020.
 The program will run from 9 a.m. to 3 p.m., Monday through Friday.
 The program takes place on Yale’s beautiful Old Campus in Dwight Hall.
 U.S. Grant upholds a strict attendance policy and only considers students who can commit to attending every day of the program.

 The entire cost of the summer program is $75 and is paid upon acceptance.
 Financial aid is available to a limited number of students.
 Those interested in applying for financial aid can do so on the application.
 Family income and other information may be requested.

-- Are you an applicant looking for information about acceptance for summer 2019?
-Go to the latest post from the Admissions team.
+- Are you an applicant looking for information about acceptance for summer 2020?
+Visit: Students page.

 - Want to be a Grant teacher?
 Yale students wishing to join the U.S. Grant teacher team can learn more on our Teachers page.